- Doctors & Departments

 EFCO offers an entire section with information on everything from treatment options to seizure first-aid tips.
 They also provide opportunities to train your community and school personnel.
 EFCO hosts several events for people living with epilepsy and their families.
 Visit their website to learn more about these initiatives.

-Seizure Tracker is designed to help you log and track seizure activity, appointments and medication schedules through an easy-to-use computer or mobile application.
+Seizure Tracker is an app designed to help you log and track seizure activity, appointments and medication schedules through an easy-to-use computer or mobile application.
 This online seizure diary empowers people living with epilepsy to become active leaders in their own treatment.

 AES is also committed to research.
-The society holds an AES Annual Meeting in Washington D.C. that brings together professionals from all over to discuss everything epilepsy.
+The society holds an AES Annual Meeting in Washington D.C. that brings together professionals from all over the country to discuss everything epilepsy.
 AES also provides resources for patients on epilepsy benefits, International Epilepsy Day and advice on how to maintain an epilepsy diary.

 FACES funds research to improve epilepsy care, advances new therapies, and fosters a supportive community for children, families and caregivers.
 It is affiliated with the NYU Langone Medical Center and its Comprehensive Epilepsy Center.